Decoding the near-threshold $X_{0,\,1}(4140)$ and $X_{1}(4685)$ states via OZI-suppressed coupled-channel scattering: Introduction

 \section{Introduction}

-Quantum chromodynamics (QCD) is the fundamental theorem of the strong interaction, but the low energy scattering is hard to estimate from QCD perturbatively.
+Quantum chromodynamics (QCD) is the fundamental quantum field theory describing the strong interaction, but the low energy scattering is hard to estimate from QCD perturbatively.
 To overcome this difficulty in dynamics, some features of the S-matrix may shed light on the low energy scattering and provide hints to reveal the QCD in the non-perturbative region, where the causality (or analyticity) is widely studied in nuclear and hadron physics.
-Therein, the effective range expansion (ERE) was initially introduced by H. Bethe \cite{Bethe:2003bj} and a simplified version is adapted to the analysis of $X(3872)$ lineshape involving coupled channel scattering \cite{Braaten:2005jj}.
+Therein, the effective range expansion (ERE) was initially introduced by H. Bethe \cite{Bethe:1949yr} and a simplified version is adapted to the analysis of $X(3872)$ lineshape involving coupled channel scattering \cite{Braaten:2005jj}.
 This analysis is developed for the near-threshold structures in the heavy spectrum, with the lineshapes determined by the near-threshold poles and the production rates \cite{Dong:2020hxe}, where the poles relate to the dynamics.

 Compared to model building, the physical spectrum is more complicated and performs due to interference between Feynman diagrams, where the sharp lineshape from a single diagram may finally be smeared.
-A simple background in the heavy spectrum is expected to suppress the interference, generating a visible sharp lineshape insignificant chance.
+Therefore, the visible sharp lineshapes in the invariant mass spectrum are expected to be dominated by the underlying scattering dynamics, while the interference from a simple background plays an insignificant role.
 In the hidden charm sector, there are constraints on isospin (flavor) and spin-parity in the $D_s \bar{D}_s$ final state.
 These constraints filter the interference among Feynman diagrams, contributing to $D_s \bar{D}_s$ invariant mass distribution, and yield a simple background term in $D_s \bar{D}_s$ scattering.
-As a result, the lineshape driven by ERE is valid to study the new results on $D_s \bar{D}_s$ invariant mass distribution in B decay reported by LHCb \cite{LHCb:2022vsv}.
+As a result, the lineshape driven by ERE is valid to study the new results on $D_s \bar{D}_s$ invariant mass distribution in B decay reported by LHCb \cite{LHCb:2022aki}.